CanaryZen/ZeroOS/README.md

-           IP/IPIFY (ONLINE)               THE IP/IPIFY MODULE FOR ADVANCHE ZEROOS USER/USERNAME                   CHANGES CURRENT USERNAME TO NEW USERNAME FOR ADVANCHE ZEROOS PSWD/PASSWORD                   CHANGES CURRENT PASSWORD TO NEW PASSWORD FOR ADVANCHE ZEROOS RESET (ONLINE)                  RESETS THE ENTIRE OPERATING SYSTEM OF ADVANCHE ZEROOS ABOUT/SYSTEM                    SHOWS ABOUT FOR ADVANCHE ZEROOS
+           IP/IPIFY (ONLINE)               THE IP/IPIFY MODULE FOR ADVANCHE ZEROOS USER/USERNAME                   CHANGES CURRENT USERNAME TO NEW USERNAME FOR ADVANCHE ZEROOS PSWD/PASSWORD                   CHANGES CURRENT PASSWORD TO NEW PASSWORD FOR ADVANCHE ZEROOS ABOUT/SYSTEM                    SHOWS ABOUT FOR ADVANCHE ZEROOS
            ADMIN/ADMINISTRATOR (USER)      ENABLES/DISABLES ADMINISTRATOR MODE FOR ADVANCHE ZEROOS LOGOFF                          LOGS OFF USER ACCOUNT FOR ADVANCHE ZEROOS